Contents

 Design Complexity

 The printing quality can vary depending on whether the design is simple or complicated.
-A complex design with intricate details can be a challenge for certain printing techniques to portray.
+A complex design with intricate details can be a challenge for certain printing techniques to handle.

 Customization

 Both printing options can adapt to customization orders.
-However, in this aspect, it is the vinyl printing that has an upper hand over screen printing, especially with a small custom order.
+However, in this aspect, it is the vinyl printing that has the upper hand over screen printing, especially with a small custom order.

 And if you are selling personalized products, screen printing is the last option you could think of.
 Just a small change in design will require replacing a completely new screen.
 It would be super complicated and costly to customize to a single-item order.